 [this section proposed by Ron Andruff] The BC supports safeguard measures 6,7, and 8 in order to allow new TLDs in these areas to proceed by showing that they meet the public interest responsibility and will implement GAC advice in a reasonable, responsible, and accountable manner.

 The BC believes that such additional safeguards are appropriate where the string creates a reasonable expectation in the mind of the average Internet user that registrants in such string are bona fide members of a regulated industry or profession.
 For example, in the financial sector, .CASH and .MARKETS would not be likely to create such reasonable expectation, but .BANK and .CREDITUNION would.
-In the health and fitness sector, .DIET and .FITNESS have some governmental oversight, but other strings, such as .PHARMACY, .DENTIST, .DOCTOR and .HOSPITAL will clearly create such reasonable expectations.
+In the health and fitness sector,.FITNESS might have some governmental oversight, but other strings, such as .PHARMACY, .DENTIST, .DOCTOR and .HOSPITAL will clearly create such reasonable expectations.
 The responses of applicants could be guided by the level of Internet expectation and governmental oversight, in how they would satisfy GAC advice.

 [proposed insert by Steve DelBianco]